egovernment/egovernment.github.io/_how-to/part-a/161-change-the-name-of-a-section-of-the-form.markdown

 In the branch "[change-the-name-of-a-section-of-the-form](https://github.com/egovernment/eregistrations-demo/tree/change-the-name-of-a-section-of-the-form)" of eregistrations-demo :

-Let's change the name of the `attorney` section for `BusinessProcessDemo` service to `Company attorney`.
+Change the name of the `attorney` section for `BusinessProcessDemo` service to *"Company attorney"*.

 ### Solution